Football - American

 When I’m giving ground if I am beat on the edge, I can turn and run him past the QB.
 If I am beaten to the inside, I can take an inside power step and drive the defender into the pile.

 In addition, if they have employed a zone blitz scheme, I have eliminated my ability to react because the defender I’ve decided to use the jump technique against is dropping into coverage.
-So now, I’m either an illegal receiver downfield, or I’m terribly beaten by the blitzing backer/defensive back because I’m attacking a defender that isn’t there.
+So now, I’m either an illegal receiver downfield or I’m beaten by the blitzing backer/defensive back because I’m attacking a defender that isn’t there.

 2